 [4-year-olds: Required.
-5-year-olds: optional. $35 fee] Junior High-Ho is an optional group consisting only of 5-6 year olds who haven’t been to camp before and are not quite ready for the complete freedom that Hi-Ho offers.
+5-year-olds: optional. $35 fee] Junior High-Ho is a group consisting only of 4-5 year olds who haven’t attended Camp Hi-Ho before and are not quite ready for the complete freedom that Hi-Ho offers.
 Junior High-Ho has a lower camper-to-staff ratio (about 8:1) and the campers stick with their counselor all day.
-We encourage all returning campers to choose the Blue Group, and not Junior High-Ho.
+We encourage all returning 5-year-olds to choose the Blue Group, and not Junior High-Ho.
 This group is guided by a trained, dedicated counselor who will lead the group from activity to activity.
 This will give those campers who need extra assurance and encouragement an opportunity to experience the excitement Camp Hi-Ho has to offer, but with more structure and supervision.
 There is a $35/week fee for being in Junior High-Ho.

-We employ approximately 40 counselors at Camp, making our camper-to-counselor ratio around 9:1, depending on attendance.
+We employ approximately 60 counselors, CITs, volunteers and interns, making our camper-to-counselor ratio around 8:1, depending on attendance.
 Campers are assigned one counselor in their group based on their color group and transportation method.
 Campers check-in and check-out with that counselor every day in the morning, in the afternoon for lunch, and at the end of the day for dismissal.
 If your camper comes with a friend, and they are assigned different counselors, the ONLY time they will be separated will be at check-in times.

-We do separate our buses by color group, so if your camper’s friend is a different age, let the counselor know and we will work something out.
-Once we arrive at Camp, kids are free to hang out with anyone they please, no matter their age or counselor.
+We do separate our buses by color group, so if your camper’s friend is a different age, let the counselor know and we will usually let them ride together.
+Once we arrive at Camp Hi-Ho, kids are free to hang out with anyone they please, no matter their age or counselor.